Samuli Mansikka

-Samuli Mansikka (28 July 1978 – 24 March 2015), was a Finnish mountaineer, trekking guide and expedition leader.
+Samuli Mansikka (28 July 1978 – 24 March 2015), was a Finnish climber and expedition leader.
 He was president of the Finnish Alpine Club and a member of The Explorers Club.
-He was best known for climbing the world's 8000m peaks, many of them solo and without supplementary oxygen.
-He died in a fall while descending from Annapurna, his tenth 8000m summit.
+He was best known for climbing the world's 8,000 m peaks, many of them solo and without supplementary oxygen.
+He died in a fall while descending from Annapurna, his tenth 8,000 m summit.

-8000m peak record
+8,000 m peak record

 Mansikka climbed ten of the world's fourteen 8000m peaks.
 All of these climbs, with the exception of Everest and Lhotse, were completed without supplementary oxygen.
-He also reached the top of an eleventh, Shishapangma, but in poor visibility could not be sure whether he had reached the Main Summit or the slightly lower Central Summit.
+He also reached the top of an eleventh, Shishapangma, but in poor visibility could not be sure whether he had reached the main summit or the slightly lower Central Summit.